PrioritySoftware/PrioritySoftware.github.io/_sdk/Accessing-Related-Form.md

 ## Introduction

 When an imported column appears in a given form, the user can move from that column to a target form (generally the form which is derived from the join table).
 In this way, the user can gain easy and rapid access to the target form without having to use the menus.

-## The Target Form {#the_target_form}
+## The Target Form

 The target form must meet two conditions: